 Electronics

-The use of electronic devices (such as cell phones, games, music players, etc.) by the Scouts is restricted from use during all meetings, events, activities, and outings.
+The use of electronic devices (such as cell phones, games, music players, etc.) by the Scouts is restricted to appropriate use during all meetings, events, activities, and outings.
+Examples of appropriate use include using a cell phone as a camera, tracking a hike using a GPS device, and letting parents know about pick-up times.

 Scout outings can be very hard on electronics.
 Loss and damage are not unusual.